 Why Does My Dog’s Breath Smell Like Fish?
 Causes For a Dog’s Bad Breath

-Dogs aren't exactly known for their dental hygiene and their minty fresh breath.
-But there's a big difference between standard dog breath and the strong, sour odors that remind their owners of rotting fish, or even fecal matter.
+Dogs aren't known for their dental hygiene and minty fresh breath.
+However, a big difference exists between normal dog breath and the strong, sour odors that remind their owners of rotting fish or feces.

-Even with regular dental care for your dog, bad breath is a possibility.
+Even with regular dental care for your dog, bad breath is possible.
 When dental care is lacking, it can quickly lead to more extreme odors.
-Whether you've only recently noticed that your dog's breath smells, or your dog's bad breath has been a chronic, years-long issue, pet owners can address this problem by identifying the root cause and taking action to treat and mitigate the odors.
+Whether you've only recently noticed that your dogs breath smells, or your dogs bad breath has been a chronic, years-long issue, pet owners can address this problem by identifying the root cause and treating and mitigating the odors.

-If your dog is suffering from bad breath, it's likely due to one of the following dog bad breath causes:
+If your dog is suffering from bad breath, it's likely due to one of the following dogs bad breath causes:

-• Poor Dental Hygiene: This is the most common cause of bad breath in dogs, and the resulting bad breath tends to grow worse over time as your dog's oral hygiene worsens.
-As plaque and tartar build up in your dog's mouth, the bacteria create a stronger odor that will become more noticeable to pet owners.
-As dental hygiene worsens, it can lead to dental health complications that make breath even worse, including cavities, gum infections, tooth loss and periodontal disease.
+- Poor Dental Hygiene: This is the most common cause of bad breath in dogs.
+If it tends to be persistent over time, your dog's oral hygiene deteriorates.
+As plaque and tartar build-up in your dog's mouth, the bacteria create a stronger odor that will become more noticeable to pet owners.
+As dental hygiene worsens, it can lead to dental health complications that worsen breathing, including cavities, gum infections, tooth loss and periodontal disease.

-• Dietary or Microbiome Issues: Imbalances in your dog's gut bacteria could exacerbate your dog's bad breath.
-Similarly, your dog may have recently eaten poop; like it or not, some breeds are more predisposed to this than others, and this gross dietary habit could involve either their own poop or the poop of another dog or animal.
+- Dietary or Microbiome Issues: Imbalances in your dog's gut bacteria could exacerbate bad breath.
+Similarly, your dog may have recently eaten poop; like it or not, some breeds are more predisposed to this than others, and this gross dietary habit could involve either their poop or the poop of another dog or animal.

 When Should You Worry About Fishy Dog Breath?

 Other accompanying symptoms of bad breath, such as a loss of appetite or vomiting, may also be a sign of an oral injury, rotting tooth or even liver disease.
-All of these scenarios require prompt medical attention and may require a dental procedure or other medical care to alleviate the problem.
+These scenarios require prompt medical attention and may require a dental procedure or other medical care to alleviate the problem.

 Even if fishy dog breath doesn't present an immediate threat, it often does require some form of attention from a vet, even if all your dog needs is a thorough dental cleaning.